 WOLF designs and manufactures 3U VPX video graphics modules which support the VPX REDI and OpenVPX standards.
 WOLF's 3U VPX boards include advanced NVIDIA Quadro GPUs, AMD Radeon GPUs, and Xilinx FPGAs, providing video output, image and data processing, video encoding to HEVC and AVC, and video capture.

-High speed GPUs and FPGAs provide the processing power required for GPGPU tasks such as High Performance Compute (HPC) and machine learning inference.
+High speed GPUs and FPGAs provide the processing power required for GPGPU tasks such as High Performance Compute (HPC) and Artificial Intelligence (AI) machine learning inference.

 WOLF 3U VPX Products Table